kebijuelun/ASUM/README.md

 ----
 ## Declare
 The Mechanical design drawings, GUI and the automatic control system of the ASUM can be used only for the purpose of academic study

 ## Citation
-To be updated, the paper has been submitted to IEEE Transactions on Biomedical Engineering
+To be update, the paper has been accepted by IEEE/CAA Journal of Automatica Sinica (JAS).